cuckoosandbox/cuckoo/docs/book/src/development/development_notes.rst

 Contribute
 ==========

-To submit your patch just create a Pull Request from yuor GitHub fork.
+To submit your patch just create a Pull Request from your GitHub fork.
 If you don't now how to create a Pull Request take a look to `GitHub help`_.

 .. _`GitHub help`: https://help.github.com/articles/using-pull-requests/